mlswg/mls-implementations/test-vectors.md

 * `optional<type>` is serialized as the value itself or `null` if not present.
 * MLS structs are binary encoded according to spec and represented as hex-encoded strings in JSON.
+* HPKE public keys and signature public keys are encoded in the formats described in the MLS specification.
+* HPKE private keys are encoded according to the `SerializePrivateKey` function for the HPKE method for the ciphersuite.
+* Signature private keys are encoded similarly:
+  * ECDSA private keys are encoded using the `Field-Element-to-Octet-String` transofrmation (i.e., as big-endian integers)
+  * EdDSA private keys are encoded in their native byte string representation.

 ## Tree Math